When Is Your First Mortgage Payment Due?

-If you just closed on a home and have yet to see paperwork from your lender about your first mortgage payment, you might be wondering when is the first payment on a mortgage due?
+If you just closed on a home and have yet to see paperwork from your lender about your first mortgage payment, you might be wondering when the first payment is due.

-Most mortgage payments are set up from the beginning to be due on the first of the month.
-For new mortgages, you make the first month’s payment at closing, and you won’t make your first “real” mortgage payment until the end of the next month.
+Most mortgage payments are set up to be due on the first of the month.
+For new mortgages, you make the first month’s payment at closing, and you won’t make your first real mortgage payment until the end of the next month.

-So that you’re prepared, let’s walk through when your first mortgage payment is due, how to make it, and what happens if you miss a mortgage payment.
-By the end, you’ll know how to make your first mortgage payment and have a solid plan for keeping your mortgage in good standing.
+To ensure you’re prepared, read on to find out when your first mortgage payment is due, how to make the payment, and what happens if you miss a payment.
+By the end, you’ll have a solid plan for keeping your mortgage in good standing.

 First-time homebuyers can